gbdev/pandocs/content/Joypad_Input.md

 ### Using the Joypad Interrupt

-It's practically useless for programmers.
+It is practically useless for programmers.
 Even when selecting both action and direction buttons simultaneously, it still cannot recognize all presses, because in that case a bit might be already held Low by an action button, and pressing the corresponding direction button would thus